Campus Improvement Plan

 SBE students continue to make gains.
 The teachers and staff are dedicated to meeting the students' academic needs by focusing on specific students and specific needs.
 This is accomplished during our Response to Intervention block for each grade level during which students are flexibly grouped.
 K - 2nd grade students get 30 minutes for their RtI block and focus on reading skills.
 3rd - 5th have an hour for their RtI block, so students get 30 minutes of reading and 30 minutes of math.

-Our teachers also have the support of district coaches for their literacy, science, and math instruction.
+Our teachers also have the support of campus level instructional specialists in the areas of literacy, math, and science.
 This support provides opportunities to strengthen instruction and make needed adjustments of Tier I instruction to meet the academic needs of students.
 Retired teachers have been hired to provide tutorials and interventions.
 Their experience and strong instructional skills support student needs.

-Problem Statement 2: Our students are underperforming in reading, writing, and math.
+Problem Statement 4: Our students are continue to underperform in reading, writing, science, and math.
 Root Cause: The attendance and tardiness rates are impacting the amount of time our struggling students are missing instruction.

 Staff Recruitment and Retention